kl722545/CCBDA-project/README.md

 Sklearn

 # Training
-Pickle dump batch of the encoded images from LSUN and save under the data folder,and simply type "python SRLSGAN.py".
+Pickle dump batch of the encoded images from LSUN.
+Then save under the data folder, and simply type "python SRLSGAN.py".

 # Testing
 Cd to ls_model folder, and type "python SRLSGAN_test.py".